 “But, how about you?
 What have you been up to?
 You look like you’ve done well for yourself.”

 This was what got his focus back on me.
-Who would have guessed that a guy would like to talk about himself?
+Who would have guessed that a guy would want to talk about himself?

 “Actually, I’m doing very well.
 I own an investment firm.”